BretFisher/nodejs-rocks-in-docker/README.md

 # rest of your stuff goes here
 ```

+Note, if you don't like this COPY method, and feel it's a bit hacky, you could also just download the Node.js distros from nodejs.org and copy the binaries and libraries into your image.
+This is what the [official Node.js slim image does](https://github.com/nodejs/docker-node/blob/6e8f32de3f620833e563e9f2b427d50055783801/16/bullseye-slim/Dockerfile), but it's a bit more complex then my example above that just copies from one official image to another.

 ### Using distroless

 I consider this a more advanced solution, because it doesn't include a shell or any utilities like package managers.
 A distroless image is something you COPY your app directory tree into as the last Dockerfile stage.
 It's meant to keep the image at an absolute minimum, and has the low CVE count to match.